algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecifications/technicalSpecifications.md

 - **Uniform Interface**:

   - All API requests for the same resource should look the same, regardless of where the request originates.

+---

 - **Client-Server Decoupling**:

-  - In REST API design, client and server applications must be completely independent of each other.
+  - In REST API design, client and server applications must be completely independent.

+---

 - **Statelessness**:

   - REST APIs are stateless, meaning each request must contain all the information necessary for processing it.

+---

 - **Cacheability**:

   - When possible, resources should be cacheable on the client or server side.
 Server responses should include information about whether caching is allowed for the delivered resource.

+---

 - **Layered System Architecture**:

   - In REST APIs, the calls and responses traverse different layers.
 It should not be assumed that the client and server applications connect directly to each other.

 For this project, we need to include a single GET endpoint.
 This endpoint indicates where the resource is located, typically using a Uniform Resource Identifier (URI).
-In our case, the URI is located on a locally-hosted server.
+In our case, the URI is located on a locally hosted server.

 The sequence diagram below visually represents how the user, server, and algorithm communicate: